idujin/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
+The first method I tried is as below.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+However, the above simple method could not be successfully applied to all frames because of false positives.
+To reject false positives, I tried three additional strategies.
+First, I tried frame averaging on heatmap.
+At the same time, I collected a vehicle detection box in the same frames used in heatmap averaging for a later step.
+Second, after constructing bounding box using the averaged heatmap, I calculated the center and standard deviation of the detection box inside each bounding box.
+From the collected detection box, a new list of detection boxes was created by removing the box with a calculated standard deviation of the collected detection boxes greater than a certain value and a greater distance from the center of the vehicle detection box.
+Lastly, I calculated the heatmap from the newly created list of detection boxes and got the vehicle detection box.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: